zfreeman341/BondCalculator/README.md

 # Bond Calculator GUI

 This Java application allows users to calculate the price or yield of a bond with a user-friendly Swing GUI.
+I built this project to hone my Java skills, and to learn more about how to build finance applications.

 # Prerequisites:
   - Java (Java 8 or later)